 Short sleeved polo shirts are your go-to option for the warmest summer days and look great with tailored shorts.
 Although slightly thicker than regular t-shirt fabric, cotton pique and cotton jersey don’t cling to the skin, making them an airy choice that won’t show sweat marks as quickly as other fabrics.

 A long-sleeved polo shirt is perfect for spring and autumn when it’s not quite cool enough to don a jumper, but there’s a definite nip in the air.
 Equally, a summer barbecue or garden party can quickly turn cool when the sun sets.
-Go for a long-sleeved cashmere-mix polo shirt if you’re wearing chinos or jeans and want to smarten things up a notch.
+Go for a long-sleeved wool-mix polo shirt if you’re wearing chinos or jeans and want to smarten things up a notch.

 What colour polo shirt is best?